Dodgers, Shohei Ohtani Put on Blast Over Home Run Ball: ‘Possibly Swindled’

 St. Louis Cardinals legend Albert Pujols hit his 700th career home run at Dodgers stadium on September 23, 2022.

 According to Bleacher Report, the fan who caught the ball was named Marlowe Leal.
-Rather than force Leal to exchange the ball for some merchandise, Dodgers staff offered to authenticate the ball — which is something they didn’t offer Roman and Valenzuela for Ohtani’s home run.
+Rather than force Leal to exchange the ball for some merchandise, Dodgers staff offered to authenticate the ball — which is something they didn’t offer Roman and Valenzuela for Ohtani’s home run, Blum wrote.

 This authentication — which solidifies an item’s value for auction — prompted Leal to keep the ball.